-Source D: Senator Penny Wong is a minister in the Federal Government.
+Source D: Senator Penny Wong represents the people of South Australia in the Australian Parliament.
 In this video she reflects on her experiences as a migrant to Australia.

 Source E: Innocent Munyantwali left Rwanda in 1983 and arrived in Australia in 2007.
 He recently spoke of his experiences, saying:

 I feel safe in Australia and I can live a normal life like I did in my old country before the war...
 When you've been offered citizenship, you have your dignity, respect and rights as other Australians.